DuyutongDockBlocks16/DuyutongDockBlocks16/README.md

 ## 🚀 About Me

-🎓 I'm a **Master's student in Communications Engineering at Aalto University**, with **4 years of experience** in data engineering and software engineering.
+🎓 I'm a **PhD student in AI, Human-Computer Interaction, and Automation & Robotics with a focus on multi-agent systems and reinforcement learning at Aalto University**, with **4 years of experience** in data engineering and software engineering.
 Passionate about **data engineering, software engineering, full-stack development, distributed computing, and cloud infrastructure**.

-💼 Currently working as a **Research Assistant** at Aalto University, where I design and implement experiments for data collection and performance evaluation of machine learning models for grasping gestures.
+💼 Previously workied as a **Research Assistant** at Aalto University, where I design and implement experiments for data collection and performance evaluation of machine learning models for grasping gestures.

-💡 Previously worked as an **Operation and Maintenance Engineer** at China Minsheng Banking Corp., where I created dashboards for system monitoring and maintained Java-based systems.
+💡 Worked as an **Operation and Maintenance Engineer** at China Minsheng Banking Corp., where I created dashboards for system monitoring and maintained Java-based systems.

 👾 I have experience as a **Software Engineer** at JJ.cn, where I worked with multiple technology stacks to deliver a mobile game data service using Redis, MySQL, Python, Docker, and Kubernetes.
 I also deployed an AI data analysis tool for a mobile basketball game, constructed a MOBA game video recording converter, and developed a web crawler with Python and TypeScript.